Norwegian Wood (This Bird Has Flown): Recording

 The Beatles recorded an early version of "Norwegian Wood" during the first day of sessions for their album Rubber Soul, on 12 October 1965.
 The session took place at EMI Studios in London, with Martin producing.
 Titled "This Bird Has Flown", the song was extensively rehearsed by the group, who then taped the rhythm track in a single take, featuring two 12-string acoustic guitars, bass, and a faint sound of cymbals.
 At Lennon's behest, Harrison added his sitar part, with the take emphasising the drone quality of the instrument more so than the remake that was eventually released.
 The sound of the sitar proved difficult to capture, according to sound engineer Norman Smith, who recalled problems with "a lot of nasty peaks and a very complex wave form".
 He declined to use a limiter, which would have fixed the technical problem with distortion, but would have affected the sound.

 Lennon overdubbed a lead vocal, which he double tracked at the end of each line in the verses.
 This version exhibited a less folk-orientated sound, relative to the recording issued on Rubber Soul, instead highlighting laboured vocals and an unusual sitar conclusion.
 The band were unsatisfied with the recording, however, and decided to return to the song later in the sessions.
 This discarded version of "Norwegian Wood" was first released on the 1996 compilation album Anthology 2.
+A remastered version is to be included on Rubber Soul: Special Edition (2026).

 On 21 October, the Beatles recorded three new takes, including the master.
 The group experimented with the arrangement, with the second take introducing a double-tracked sitar opening that complemented Lennon's acoustic melody.
 Though the group completely reshaped "Norwegian Wood", it was far from the album version.
 Harrison's sitar playing is still at the forefront, alongside heavy drumbeats.
 The take was not considered suitable for overdubbing, so the band scrapped it, and re-evaluated the arrangement.
 By the third take, the song was called "Norwegian Wood", and the group changed the key from D major to E major.
 (Note: Because the song is structured around the D major chord, the re-make was probably recorded with a capo on the guitars, or sped up in the final mix.)
 The Beatles skipped the rhythm section on this take, and decided to jump directly to the master take.
 In all, the rhythm section accommodates the acoustics, and the band thought the musical style was an improvement over earlier run-throughs.
 Therefore, the sitar is an accompaniment, consequently affecting the droning sound evident in past takes.
 Looking back on the recording sessions in the 1990s, Harrison explained his inclusion of the sitar to be "quite spontaneous from what I remember", adding, "We miked it up and put it on and it just seemed to hit the spot".
+Both takes two and three of the track are to be released on Rubber Soul: Special Edition.